-Last year Blue Water Task Force labs collected over 5,000 samples cumulatively.
-Among all 35 programs, each chapter employs their own method of communicating data to the public so people know where it’s safe to swim, fish, surf, and play.
+In 2017, 35 chapter-run Blue Water Task Force labs collected over 5,000 water samples cumulatively.
+After the results from each water test are recordered the data are posted on the BWTF website, and each chapter has their own approach for communicating their data out into the community so people know where it’s safe to surf, swim and play in the ocean.

-Below are a variety of ways chapters are increasing the spread of their data.
+Below are a variety of ways chapters are increasing public awareness of their data, local water quality issues and the importance of their monitoring efforts.

 For example, check out these examples below from the Santa Cruz, Eastern Long Island, and Oahu Chapters.